Major Contributors

 Darren Hyson

-In 2005 Firefighter Darren Hyson came up with the idea of the first Firefighter’s Ball in Austin, TX hosted by the Austin African-American Firefighter’s Association.
+In 2005 Hyson came up with the idea of the first Firefighter’s Ball in Austin, TX hosted by the Austin African-American Firefighter’s Association.
 Firefighter Preston Curtis worked closely with Hyson and helped with the planning and implementation to make this event a reality.
-They have been working together every year to make the event a success to help several young members of the community with financial assistance to advance their education.
+They have been working together every year to make the event a success to help several young members of the community with scholarships to advance their education.
+The Austin Firefighters Ball will have its 20-year anniversary in 2026.

 Hyson has a Bachelors degree in Business Management, and Associate degree in Logistics, and an Associate degree in Health Sciences.
 He is a retired United States Air Force Chief Master Sergeant(CMSgt) with 32 years of honorable service.
 He served as a Medic and deployed to support the Bosnia/Croatia conflict.